 - Treatment rooms

-FSC, which offers the programs in radiation therapy, is accredited by the Southern Association of Colleges and Schools.
+Florida State College at Jacksonville, which offers the program in radiation therapy, is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

-While on rotation at Mayo Clinic Jacksonville, you will gain experience with the following equipment used in radiation therapy:
+While on rotation at Mayo Clinic in Jacksonville, you gain experience with the following equipment used in radiation therapy:

 - IMPAC to record and verify all treatments

-Upon successful completion of the one-year certificate program in radiation therapy, you will receive a Certificate of Completion from FSC and be eligible to take the registry exam conducted by the American Registry of Radiologic Technologists in radiation therapy technology.
+Upon successful completion of the one-year certificate program in radiation therapy, you will receive a certificate of completion from Florida State College at Jacksonville and be eligible to take the certification exam in radiation therapy technology conducted by the American Registry of Radiologic Technologists.

-For the majority of the internship rotations, your learning schedule will include two to four eight-hour days per week, with the time gradually increasing each semester.
+For the majority of the internship rotations, your learning schedule includes two to four eight-hour days a week, with the time gradually increasing each semester.